The dud canard: Existence of strong canard cycles in $\mathbb R^3$: Introduction

 respectively.
 The charts overlap on $\bar x<0$ and here the change of coordinates are given by the expressions:

 for $\epsilon_1>0$.

-In \cite{guckenheimer2008a,krupa2008a} the authors also describe the Hopf bifurcation in the $\bar \epsilon=1$-chart.
-The new contribution of \thmref{main} is that we describe the family of periodic orbits bifurcating from the Hopf in a full (i.e. $\epsilon$-independent) neighborhood of the folded saddle-node for all $0<\epsilon\ll 1$.
-This family includes periodic orbits with amplitude $h=\mathcal O(1)$ following the strong canard $\gamma_0(\mu)$ for $\mu\sim 0$ and all $0<\epsilon\ll 1$.
+In \cite{krupa2008a}, the authors also describe the Hopf bifurcation in the $\bar \epsilon=1$-chart.
+The new contribution of \thmref{main} is that we describe the family of periodic orbits bifurcating from the Hopf bifurcation in a full (i.e. $\epsilon$-independent) neighborhood of the folded saddle-node for all $0<\epsilon\ll 1$.
+This family includes periodic orbits with amplitude $h=\mathcal O(1)$ \responsenew{as perturbations of $\Gamma_{0,h}$ for all $0<\epsilon\ll 1$}.

 Our approach is similar to the approach for the analysis of the canard explosion in the planar case, see \cite{krupa2001a}.
 The paper \cite{krupa2001a} also uses a Melnikov approach to extend the Hopf cycles in the associated scaling chart and then subsequently extend these to canard cycles by working in directional charts.
 The latter connection problem is already complicated in \cite{krupa2001a}.
 In the present paper, we feel that our proof in $\mathbb R^3$ is relatively simple.
 It basically extends the classical way of obtaining canard cycles in $\mathbb R^2$, by flowing points forward and backward along the attracting and repelling sheets and then extending this close to the folded saddle-node through blowup (using the chart $\bar x=-1$).
 Shilnikov variables \cite{deng1988a} and normal forms \cite{Guckenheimer97,ilyashenko1991a} are used to study the necessary transition maps.
-This approach could also be used as an alternative to solving the connection problem in $\mathbb R^2$, although we have not attempted to do so.
+This approach could also be used as an alternative way (that is potentially simpler) to solve the connection problem in $\mathbb R^2$, although we have not attempted to do so.